 OK, right now I have to let you in on a secret.
 I just told Scott I’d get him some coffee if he’d finish my sentence.
 I stopped at “You will still….” and he finished it with “get drunk on deliciousness.”
 I had to leave it there.
 We got a big laugh out of it.
 I hope you did, too!
 And it’s true: liquor or no, you will get drunk on deliciousness when you taste this Butterfinger cheesecake.

 I like to store butterscotch in either a squeeze bottle or a mason jar.
 Storing it in a squeeze bottle, like the kind meant for ketchup, allows you to “draw” with the sauce; you have more control.
 But if you are merely going to be drizzling the sauce, then by all means, store it easily in a mason jar.
 Keep the sauce in the refrigerator and warm it for a few seconds in the microwave when you are ready to use it.

-Whatever you do, save this recipe!!
+Be sure to save and pin this Butterfinger cheesecake recipe!
 It will become your new favorite — I have no doubt.
-Find more tips about cheesecake success in my Eggnog Cheesecake Recipe post!
+Find more tips for cheesecake success in my Eggnog Cheesecake Recipe post.